infor-design/enterprise/docs/TESTING.md

 > Why are so many Axe Rules disabled?

 This a bit complex as the light theme is not completely WCAG AA... and per component in various states (open/close) may not be WCAG 2AA as well.
 Additional various rules are at the application level and not suitable for review on this level.
 Currently, this is a @TODO, we hope to enable rules like "color-contrast" which are critical to various users.

+## Problems
+ - Visual Regression
+     - Maintaining baseline screenshots across different environments is problematic, and not consistent.
+The same machines need to run comparisons.
+Different machines can be generated their own screenshots, and compare them to screenshots on other system.
+ - Browser driver differences
+    - Lack of process to automate a record of differences to to aid reduction of manual testing
+    - Lack of process to check automated tests manually